3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## How to use this theme

+If you know where exactly your `userstyle.css` and `userchrome.css` are stored, you can download my files and replace them directly.
+And don't forget to download and install the recommended fonts: [Montserrat](https://fonts.google.com/specimen/Montserrat) | [Cascadia Mono Light](https://github.com/microsoft/cascadia-code/releases)

+After this, quit & restart Joplin app and then enjoy it.

+**If you are not sure where your files are stored, you can follow the steps below:**

-1. Make sure you are already installed Joplin on your computer. (download at: https://joplinapp.org/download/)
+1. Make sure you are already installed Joplin on your computer.
+[Download Joplin](https://joplinapp.org/download/)
-2. Download and install the most recommended font for this theme. (download at: https://fonts.google.com/specimen/Montserrat)
+2. Download and install the most recommended font for this theme.
+[Montserrat](https://fonts.google.com/specimen/Montserrat) | [Cascadia Mono Light](https://github.com/microsoft/cascadia-code/releases)
 3. Open Joplin
 4. Go to `Tools` > `Options` > `Appearance`
 5. Choose the `Dark` theme and press `Apply` (Ohmine Dark theme need to run with the Joplin built-in dark theme)
 6. In the `Appearance` press `Show Advanced Settings`
 7. Press `Custom stylesheet for rendered Markdown` , it will open a `userstyle.css`
-9. Copy my `userstyle.css` codes in this page: https://github.com/Nacandev/Ohmine-Dark-Theme-For-Joplin/blob/main/userstyle.css
+9. Copy my `userstyle.css` codes on this page: https://github.com/Nacandev/Ohmine-Dark-Theme-For-Joplin/blob/main/userstyle.css
 10. And paste on your `userstyle.css`
 11. Back to Joplin again and press `Custom stylesheet for Joplin-wide app styles` . it will open a `userchrome.css`
-12. Copy my `userchrome.css` codes in this page: https://github.com/Nacandev/Ohmine-Dark-Theme-For-Joplin/blob/main/userchrome.css
+12. Copy my `userchrome.css` codes on this page: https://github.com/Nacandev/Ohmine-Dark-Theme-For-Joplin/blob/main/userchrome.css
 13. And paste on your `userchrome.css`
 14. Quit & restart Joplin and it's done.